 Service Mesh Hub has a CLI tool called

-meshctl that helps bootstrap Service Mesh Hub, register clusters, install meshes, and more.
+meshctl that helps bootstrap Service Mesh Hub, register clusters, describe configured resources, and more.
 Get the latest

 meshctl from the releases page on solo-io/service-mesh-hub.

 You can also quickly install like this:

 Once you've downloaded the correct binary for your architecture, run the following to make sure it's working correctly:

 meshctl to your path for global access on the command line.
 See:

 Spinning up clusters with Kind (Kubernetes in Docker)

 The easiest way to get started is by using Kind to run local Kubernetes clusters in Docker.
 There is a